Yasser0Mohamed/Yasser0Mohamed/README.md

 </p>

 <p align="center">
-  💡 Mechatronics Engineer | ⚙ Automation & Industrial Systems Enthusiast | 🇪🇬 Based in Qalyubia, Egypt
+  Fresh Graduate Mechatronics Engineer | ⚙ Industrial Automation | Smart Manufacturing
 </p>

 ---

 ### 👨‍💻 About Me

-- 🎓 Fresh graduate from *Egyptian Academy for Engineering and Advanced Technology, class of **2025, majoring in **Mechatronics*.
+- 🎓 Fresh graduate from Egyptian Academy for Engineering and Advanced Technology, class of 2025, majoring in *Mechatronics*
-- 🤖 Passionate about *industrial automation, **PLC & HMI programming, and **smart systems*.
+- 🤖 Passionate about *industrial automation*, *PLC & HMI *programming, and *smart systems*.
-- 🛠 Experienced in *Arduino, **SCADA, **servo/inverter systems, and **control design*.
+- 🛠 Experienced in *Classic control, PLC, Motor Driver , and *control design*.
 - 🌍 I dream of building my own automation company and working in *Germany* someday.
 - 🚀 Eager to learn new technologies like *KNX, **BMS*, and contribute to real-world industrial solutions.